mscroggs/logo-asteroids/README.md

 # LOGO asteroids
-A version of the game Asteroids that you can play using LOGO commangs.
+A version of the game Asteroids that you can play using LOGO commands.